Get Help Today(877) 648-4288

-Residential rehabilitation centers offer structured schedules and routines that include daily counseling, support groups, and other recreational activities.
+Residential rehabilitation centers offer structured schedules and routines that include daily group or individual counseling, support groups, lectures, and recreational activities.
 Most residential programs last between 30 to 90 days but may sometimes last longer.
 Some programs may even offer activities that focus on physical wellness, music, and art.

-Once inpatient rehabilitation has been completed, it is encouraged to continue treatment.
-Patients usually enter a Partial Hospitalization Program (PHP), followed by an Intensive Outpatient Treatment (IOP), and finally standard outpatient (OP).
+Once inpatient rehabilitation has been completed, clients are encouraged to continue treatment.
+Patients usually enter a Partial Hospitalization Program (PHP), followed by an Intensive Outpatient Treatment (IOP), and finally general outpatient (OP).

-Some people decide to go to outpatient treatment rather than inpatient rehab, but it is generally recommended for people with mild addictions.
-Outpatient heroin addiction treatment allows a person to get therapy and medications while continuing to maintain their work and personal lives.
+Some people decide to go to outpatient treatment rather than inpatient rehab, but that is generally recommended for people with mild addictions.
+Outpatient Heroin addiction treatment allows a person to get therapy and medications while continuing to maintain their work and personal lives.
 In order to determine the appropriate level of care, one should first talk to a substance abuse professional to receive an evaluation.

 Heroin Addiction Medications

 Suboxone is a combination of buprenorphine and Naltrexone.
-This medication helps relieve pain from withdrawals and inhibits the effects of heroin.
-Taking Suboxone while still using heroin can be extremely dangerous since larger quantities of the drug are necessary to achieve a euphoric state.
-Using heroin while on Suboxone can increase the likelihood of overdose.
+This medication helps relieve pain from withdrawal and inhibits the effects of Heroin.
+Taking Suboxone while still using Heroin can be extremely dangerous since larger quantities of the drug are necessary to achieve a euphoric state.
+Using Heroin while on Suboxone can increase the likelihood of overdose.

 Ongoing Treatment And Relapse Prevention

-Ongoing treatment is important for maintaining long-term sobriety.
+Ongoing treatment and support are important for maintaining long-term sobriety.
 Heroin addiction treatment after rehab may include seeing a therapist and joining a support group.
-Therapists can help an individual develop coping mechanisms to prevent heroin cravings and relapse.
-Support groups such as Narcotics Anonymous (NA) and Heroin Anonymous (HA) are also resources for people wanting to maintain sober.
+Therapists can help an individual develop coping mechanisms to prevent Heroin cravings and relapse.
+Support groups such as Narcotics Anonymous (NA) and Heroin Anonymous (HA) are powerful resources for people wanting to maintain abstinence.